 Software Tools

-Ecological, evolutionary, and spatial software to help calculate and visualize rarity and biodiversity.
+Ecological, evolutionary, and spatial software to help characterize and visualize multidimensional rarity, range edge dynamics, and persistence under climate change.

-Theory to application: Software tools as a neccessity in modern ecology
+Theory to application: Software tools as a necessity in modern ecology

 Effective application of ecological and evolutionary theory requires vast amounts of geographic, trait, genetic, phenotypic, climatic, and phylogenetic data.
-Luckily, there are a vast amount of open source, "big" data, culminating in 15,409,681 trait records, 17,450,920 plot observations, and 520,197,375 herbarium specimens across 2,598,194 taxa, spanning all seven continents, over 270 U.S. national parks, and culminating in over one billion occurrences.
-These data are often collected by researchers and citizen scientists for public use; however, there is often a disconnect between data collection and data analysis/visualization.
+Luckily, there are vast and open source big data resources, culminating in 15,409,681 trait records, 17,450,920 plot observations, and 520,197,375 herbarium specimens across 2,598,194 taxa, spanning all seven continents, over 270 U.S. national parks, and culminating in over one billion occurrences.
+These data are often collected by researchers and community scientists for public use; however, there is often a disconnect between data collection and data analysis/visualization and barriers to transforming community science into community action.

 But really... what about application?

-The application of new scientific theory, discoveries, and guidelines is a slow and challenging process, especially at it relates to conservation.
-It is made more challenging under the rapid pressures of climate change; it can take anywhere from 11-69 years to detect trends in veterbrate populations1.
-However, software can processes massive amounts of satelite, biodiversity, and climate data in real time to accurately predict species distributions, habitat loss, biodiversity hot spots, and climate shifts across spatial and temporal scales, helping policymakers and conservationists make quick, scienfically informed decisions.
-Whether it is a new way to implement elements of speciation and extinction into species distribution models, a new way to predict the biodiversity of a community, a new way to characterize rarity, or a new way to visualize species range shifts, software provides a readily accessable tool in the application of modern ecology.
+The application and integration of new scientific theories, discoveries, and guidelines is a slow and challenging process, especially at it relates to conservation.
+It can take decades to detect trends in vertebrate populations under climate change 1.
+By using computational approaches, we can rapidly process massive amounts of satellite, biodiversity, and climate data to accurately predict species' distributions, habitat loss, biodiversity hot spots, and climate shifts across spatial and temporal scales.
+These tools and insights can help researchers, policymakers, and communities make biologically informed management decisions.
+Whether it is a new way to implement evolution in species distribution models, a new way to predict the biodiversity of a community, or a new way to predict response to climate change using range dynamics, open source software provides an accessible tool critical to the application of modern ecology.

 Helpful Resources for Developing Open Source Ecological Software